MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/RemoteDebugging.md

 * Now we're ready to deploy to the remote Windows IoT Core device.
 Simply press F5 (or select Debug \| Start Debugging) to start debugging our app.
 You can also use Build \| Deploy Solution to simply deploy your application without starting a debug session.

+> [!NOTE]
-        NOTE: When run from Visual Studio, the output will not display anywhere, but you will be able to set breakpoints, see variable values, etc.
+> When run from Visual Studio, the output will not display anywhere, but you will be able to set breakpoints, see variable values, etc.

 * To stop the app, press on the 'Stop Debugging' button (or select Debug \| Stop Debugging).